The punchline up front — in 60 seconds

 Tel Aviv, midnight

 Neon from Rothschild Boulevard settles into the glass of a security operations room.
-A junior analyst watches a conveyor’s “video twin” send tidy heartbeats—steady, then jittery.
+A junior analyst watches a conveyor’s “digital twin” send tidy heartbeats—steady, then jittery.
 The espresso machine coughs.
 A scooter growls down Allenby.
 The model falls a beat behind the factory it mirrors.

 A beat is enough.
 In cyber‑physical systems, a delay can be as loud as a breach.
 Synchronization is not a garnish; it is the clock that governs truth.